 Positive investment themes

 Considering positive investment themes when making investment decisions is important at Castlefield.
-We believe responsible business practices, along with sustainable products and services, will allow companies to produce better investment returns over the long term.
+We believe responsible business practices, products and services, will allow companies to produce better investment returns over the long term.

 Our positive themes provide a framework for assessing the positive credentials of any individual investment.